-Intended outcome Success criteria Students improve their independent learning skills through a series of targeted interventions sessions with a designated learning mentor Student performance at GCSE will be at least as good as students in the general school community.
+Intended outcome Success criteria Students improve science, literacy and numeracy skills through targeted intervention with subject specialists, having been identified by GL CAT 4 testing Students performance at GCSE will be at least as good as students in the general school community.
 Students' confidence and self-esteem will develop, positively impacting on their wellbeing.
-Students improve literacy and numeracy skills through targeted intervention with subject specialists, having been identified by GL CAT 4 testing Students performance at GCSE will be at least as good as students in the general school community.
-Students' confidence and self-esteem will develop, positively impacting on their wellbeing.
+All data shows that PP students achieve at least as well as non PP students across all year groups.
 Staff receive support in identifying knowledge gaps and misconceptions and receive training (subject specific where appropriate) to understand how best to support the recovery of the curriculum.
-CPD will increase staff understanding of metacognitive / self-regulation strategies to support students develop their independence, as well as an increased focus on adaptive teaching and learning so that teachers are able to address misconceptions and knowledge gaps in a timely manner.
+CPD will increase staff understanding of adaptive teaching and learning so that teachers are able to address misconceptions and knowledge gaps in a timely manner, as well as ensuring effective and efficient feedback is given to all.
 Student confidence in their learning across the curriculum will be boosted and this will impact positively on exam performance and well-being.

-Students see a greater representation of cultural and gender diversity across the curriculum.
+Students continue to see a greater representation of cultural and gender diversity across the curriculum, and co-curricular events and activities.
+Improve tracking of student participation in co-curricular activities to ensure that all students are accessing the wider curriculum.
 Positive impact on student well-being and engagement with the curriculum which will be reflected in student voice.

 Increasing numbers of Pupil Premium students applying to and accessing our school provision.
 More students from financially disadvantaged backgrounds are able to access our school, which will help boost longer term financial stability for these students and their families.
-Students are able to fully access all elements of the curriculum as they have use of appropriate technology and can participate fully in all co-curricular activities, during the school day and on external trips and residential visits/ experiences.
+Students are able to fully access all elements of the curriculum as they have use of appropriate technology and resources and can participate fully in all co-curricular activities, during the school day and on external trips and residential visits/ experiences.
 Positive student well-being has academic benefits as students learn new skills, develop new social contacts and cultural capital through full participation in the curriculum.
 A designated member of SLT leads evaluation of our Pupil Premium Strategy, monitors impact and assesses need via dialogue with families and students, and teaching and pastoral staff.
 This will ensure that our Pupil Premium strategy is appropriately targeted and is having the impact we have planned for.
 This member of staff will support us in ensuring that all students get the support they need.